jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 Except as provided in sections 7(2) and 8 and Part 4 of this Act, no birth outside New Zealand shall be registered.

 ### 7 Foundlings
-(1) A person who—shall as soon as is practicable tell a member of the Police, who shall notify the Registrar-General.
+(1) A person who—shall as soon as is practicable tell a Police employee, who shall notify the Registrar-General.
   (a) Believes that a child in the person's charge is recently born and was found abandoned in New Zealand; and (b) Is not satisfied that a Registrar has been notified of the child's birth— (2) As far as it is practicable to do so, the Registrar-General shall register the birth of all children of whose finding the Registrar-General is notified under subsection (1) of this section.